-The Tennessee Department of Financial Institutions requires mortgage brokers, lenders and servicers to post surety bonds as a licensing requirement.
-Brokers must post $90,000 bonds, and lenders and servicers must post $200,000 bonds.
+The Tennessee Department of Financial Institutions requires mortgage brokers, lenders, and servicers to post surety bonds as a licensing requirement.
+Brokers must post $90,000 bonds, while lenders and servicers must post $200,000 bonds.
 Licensees who choose to broker and lend and/or service loans are required to carry the higher bond amount of $200,000.

 Some surety underwriting companies require current business financials and a personal financial statement to underwrite these bonds, so having these documents handy will expedite the bonding process and could help you qualify for a lower premium.